 Instead of farmers selling their crops at competitive auctions, they contracted with tobacco processing companies like Phillip Morris USA to grow a crop of tobacco that met the company's specifications, at whatever price was fixed in the contract.
 Farmers with direct sale contracts packed their crop into large half-ton bales for shipment directly to the company's receiving stations, bypassing the auction markets.

 Traditional warehouse auctions declined, and by 2000 Virginia had only 6 tobacco markets still active in selling flue-cured tobacco.
-Burley tobacco was sold in Abington, Gate City, and Pennington.
+Burley tobacco was sold in Abingdon, Gate City, and Pennington.
 Sun tobacco was sold at Farmville, and fire-cured tobacco was sold at Blackstone and Farmville.

 Warehouse marketing, with auctioneers selling tobacco to the highest bidder, has been almost completely replaced by direct sale contracts between tobacco companies and tobacco growers.
 The loss of the competitive sales at warehouses left farmers with no easy way to sell whatever excess tobacco they raised in a good year, beyond their contracted amount.
 In bad years, farmers would end up with still-useable tobacco that did not meet their contracted company's specifications.